Replication of Examples in Chapter 5

 Finally, we can construct the 95% confidence interval of \(\beta_1\)

-using the function of confint()
+using the function of confint(), which uses the

 homoskedasticity-only standard errors.